 Ever been in between sets trying to get psyched up for your next one, and someone comes up to you asking if they can work in?
 Nothing bothers me more than when people interrupt my work out flow.
-If someone is on a piece of equipment you need – wait until they are done, or do something else in the meantime.
+If someone is on a piece of equipment you need, and they haven’t been on it for more than 5 minutes – wait until they are done, or do something else in the meantime.
 Unless you’re my workout partner, don’t talk to me until I’m done.

 Lift Up Your Shirt to Check Out Your Abs

 We get it – you have abs!
 Do you really need to lift up your shirt every five minutes in between sets to look at them in the mirror?
 Do they get better looking each time you check them out or something?
 Please, leave your clothes on.
 If you want to pose, do it in the locker room.